-Students who have attended Auburn University and desire to reenter must secure a registration permit from the Registrar's Office.
+Students who have attended Auburn University at Montgomery and desire to re-enter must secure a re-admission form from the Registrar's Office.
 Students who have attended another institution for one (1) quarter or semester must be eligible to re-enter the institution attended.
 Students attending another for more than one (1) quarter or semester must also have earned at other institutions attended an overall "C" or better to be eligible to re-enter Auburn University.
 One (1) transcript must be furnished the Registrar's Office from the institution attended.
 Re-Admission form must be completed and transcripts submitted from each institution attended prior to registration.